jacobEAdamson/ssdp-chrome/README.md

 ## Installation

 The app and the extension can be installed by activating the developer mode for chrome, and then installing both folders as unpacked extensions.
 Take note of the ID for the SSDP App, you may have to change the corresponding variable in the ssdp library.

+IMPORTANT: Because twitch is https and the example will be trying to send an http post request to your roku, you must click the shield in the upper right hand corner of your address bar and allow the script to connect to your roku.
+Otherwise the stream won't play on the roku.